BeverlyAb/YOUC_Event_Page/README.md

 **Optional Nice-to-have Stories*
  * Other universities/colleges can use
  * Notifications
+ * if user wants to see and edit the event they just posted
  * Share events with other users
  * Share events with other organizations/collabs
  * MeetUp app functionalities(meet up with group events)